-Operating cycle and current, non-current classification
+Operating cycle and non-current current. classification

 All the assets and liabilities have been classified as current or non-current, wherever applicable, as per the guidance regarding operating cycle stated in the Schedule III to the Act.
-Operating cycle for the business activities covers the duration of the project/ contract/ service and extends up to the realisation of receivables within the credit period normally applicable to the respective project./ contract/ service.
+Operating cycle for the business activities covers the duration of the project/ contract/ service and extends up to the realization of receivables within the credit period normally applicable to the respective project./ contract/ service.